Aggressive Attorneys Litigating Accidental Death and Dismemberment Insurance Claims

 - Assert that the sickness or injury at issue was not caused by an accident.

 When it comes to the question of whether there was an accidental injury, the law is very complicated.
-You will need an experienced attorney to assist you with this type of denial.
+You will need an experienced insurance litigation attorney to assist you with this type of denial.
 If an insurer is planning to lapse a policy, it must notify the policyholder (and a designee, if specified) of the upcoming lapse and offer a grace period.
 If the insurer failed to provide adequate notice, the lapse may be improper, and a denial issued on this basis may be overturned.
 An insurance company that improperly denies claims on accidental death and dismemberment policies may be acting in bad faith.

 If the Accidental Death and Dismemberment insurance policy was purchased directly from the insurance company without employer involvement, you might be entitled to recover not only the Accidental Death and Dismemberment insurance proceeds, but also insurance bad faith damages, including emotional distress damages, consequential damages, attorneys’ fees, pre-judgment interest and punitive damages under California or other states’ law.
 If the policy was obtained through an employer, the dispute is most likely governed by the Employee Retirement Income Security Act of 1974, known as ERISA, and the insured can sue for policy benefits, attorneys’ fees and interest due on the unpaid benefits.